michaelgoldfien/michaelgoldfien.github.io/_pages/research.md

 Book Projects
 ---

-<i>Political Ornithology and Peace: Hawks, Doves, and the Politics of Rapprochement</i>.

-<i>How International Reputation Accrues across Multiple Policy Domains</i> (with Michael Joesph and Roseanne McManus).
+<i>Roots of Reputation: How International Reputation Accrues across Multiple Policy Domains</i> (with Michael Joesph and Roseanne McManus).
 Supported by a grant from the National Science Foundation.

 Work in Progress
 ---